Get access to the exclusive HR Resources you need to succeed in 2018!

 Heads of Households

-Revenue Procedure 2017-58 also states that among other income tax adjustments for 2018:
+Revenue Procedure 2017-58, now superseded by the 2017 tax act, also stated that among other income tax adjustments for 2018:

 Related SHRM Articles:

 IRS Releases New Withholding Tables for 2018, SHRM Online Compensation, January 2018